jacech67/lovestrap/README.md

 - Ability to configure graphics fidelity and UI experience

 ## Installing
-Download the [latest release of Lovestrap](https://github.com/bloxstraplabs/bloxstrap/releases/latest), and run it.
+Download the [latest release of Lovestrap](https://github.com/jacech67/lovestrap/releases), and run it.
 Configure your preferences if needed, and install.
 That's about it!

-Alternatively, you can install Lovestrap via [Winget](https://winstall.app/apps/pizzaboxer.Bloxstrap) by running this in a Command Prompt window:
+Alternatively, you can install Lovestrap via [discord](https://discord.gg/soarr) by joining the server.
 ```
 > winget install bloxstrap
 ```